 MSU awards credit in transfer for undergraduate courses completed at colleges and universities accredited by regional accrediting associations recognized by the United States Department of Education (USDE).
-A list of those agencies is available at www.chea.org/pdf/CHEA_USDE_AllAccred.pdf
+Review the CHEA regional accrediting organizations.

 To be accepted, coursework must have been completed at an institution after it received accreditation or during the time it was granted candidacy status for accreditation from one of the above accrediting associations

 - awarded for regular academic courses taken at institutions accredited by the Association for Biblical Higher Education (ABHE).
 Courses such as mission, theology, doctrine, homiletics, and religious education courses are not accepted.
 A limited number of Bible courses (e.g., Old Testament, New Testament, Life of Christ, and Life of Paul) that are substantially similar to courses offered at MSU may be accepted.
 Education courses transfer only as general electives.